[ 7 min read ]

 The original in the Transit series, this large Ford model offers unparalleled comfort on long drives.
 Admittedly you can find vans with better payload attributes but the Transit’s engine is still a major selling point if you are not after the best payload on the market.

-Another long-time favourite with big van drivers in the UK, the Sprinter offers a premium feel and comes with a desireable 4x4 transmission on the smaller models.
+Another long-time favourite with big van drivers in the UK, the Sprinter offers a premium feel and comes with a desirable 4x4 transmission on the smaller models.
 Sprinter drivers have come to expect a good level of onboard tech as standard, whilst offering a high driving position that gives a good view of the road.